apcooper/mws_svplan/README.md

 These notebooks are experiments with the tile layout, target selection, priority scheme etc. for MWS SV.
 For a given plan, each experiment assigns fibers to targets.

 Changing target selections and priorities requires some hacking of `desitarget` (see Background Information below).
+The aim of the setup here is to make trials with different selection functions straightforward.

 ## Summary

-Experiments with different target selections are split into pairs of notebooks in the toplevel directory of the repository: `sv_design_$RUN.ipynb` and `sv_analysis_$RUN.ipynb` where `$RUN` is a unique label for the experiment and corresponds to an output dir under `./runs`.
+Experiments with different target selections are split into pairs of notebooks in the toplevel directory of the repository: `$RUN_design.ipynb` and `$RUN_analysis.ipynb` where `$RUN` is a unique label for the experiment and corresponds to an output dir under `./runs`.

 The 'design' notebook deals with the tile setup and the generation of data.
 The 'analysis' notebook is for the analysis of the output of fiberassignment.
 See examples below.
 The split into two notebooks is so that all the analysis steps can be re-run without regenerating the data.